djstevenson/songs-to-the-siren-swift-static/input/song/PlanetOfSound/article.md

  > I met a guy in a rover
- > He said, “It's one more over
+ > He said, “It’s one more over
- > It's just there where you're bound”
+ > It’s just there where you’re bound”
- > This ain't the planet of sound.
+ > This ain’t the planet of sound.

 But the alien has what we programmers call an “off by one error”, and arrives at Mars instead - they arrive “somewhere renowned for its canals and colours of red”, before meeting the guy in a rover who tells him “it’s one more over”.